 MS4: Municipal Separate Storm Sewer Systems

 The State of Texas routinely monitors receiving water quality and assesses receiving water conditions.
-The EPA (Environmental Protection Agency) delegated regulatory authority of small MS4's to TCEQ (Texas Commission on Environmental Quality).
+The Environmental Protection Agency (EPA) delegated regulatory authority of small MS4s to the Texas Commission on Environmental Quality (TCEQ).
 TCEQ is responsible for issuing permits to discharge waste pollutants in stormwater runoff from small MS4 systems to waters of the state.

 - Lewisville Lake